data301-2020-winter1/course-project-group_6002/README.md

 ## Describe your topic/interest in about 150-200 words

+With our analytics project, we first want to clean up all the data that are present in the database.
+From there, we want to use the tools at our disposal to understand more about sale trends of videos games in the past.
+We would like to know what factor or what various factors could have affected a games sale performance.
+Or if there are any correlation or relationship between sales and the different characteristics of a game such as the platform it is released on, genre, or etc.
+Our interest in the topic arose from Brian and Spandan’s investment in video games.
+From present video games, to the old school classics on pre-PC platforms, it is a lot of nastalgia to visit while learning about data science.
+We want to explore to see if any variables are associated with higher sales of a game.
+If there are any continuous trends that persist in the sale data.
+Or if there are changes in the trends, we hope to be able to identify it and visualize it.

+We are fairly confidant that we can build a user-facing Dashboard with this dataset.

 What do you hope to do with your analytics project?
 - understand more about sale trends of video games